 - Establishing international clinical trial networks, particularly in the post-marketing space.
 We may see pharmacists increasingly involved in the testing of drugs to ensure safety and efficacy long-term.

 In addition to promoting robust and advanced science of drug development and testing, the school also acknowledges pressing concerns in existing drug prescription and use that desperately need to be addressed.

 - The dramatic escalation of the use of prescription pain killers is a legal drug problem that is starting to have greater negative ramifications on American society than illegal drug use.

 - Many of the top drugs sold improve the health of only a small subset of those patients given the drugs.
 We need to understand and predict who will be a responder and who will not respond, both for the health of the patient and the cost savings.
 Inefficiencies in drug prescription and waste were calculated to cost the U.S. $4 billion last year.

 - Older members of the community are prescribed increasing numbers of drugs for chronic health conditions, but with little knowledge or monitoring of drug-drug interactions.
 The pharmacists of tomorrow must become "polypharmacists" — understanding combinations that are good or bad for health.

-Finally, we will train the pharmacists of tomorrow that will be the healthcare givers of the future.
+Finally, we will train the pharmacists of tomorrow who will be the healthcare givers of the future.

-Starting a new school is exciting.
+Starting a school is exciting.
 It is an opportunity to start from a clean slate, designing a curriculum for tomorrow, instead of holding on to one from yesterday.
-The School of Pharmacy and Pharmaceutical Sciences will be a pioneer in the science of drugs, while the graduate pharmacists will be pioneers in a changing the healthcare landscape that must adjust to the science as well as the economics of healthcare.
+The School of Pharmacy and Pharmaceutical Sciences is a pioneer in the science of drugs, while the graduate pharmacists will be pioneers in a changing healthcare landscape that must adjust to the science as well as the economics of healthcare.